-Whether you cry at Shakespeare tragedies, laugh at Shakespeare comedies or just want to experience the Bard's classic works, there's nowhere better than London.
-Open-air productions of Shakespeare plays in London take place all summer long at Shakespeare’s Globe Theatre in Southwark.
+Whether you cry at Shakespeare tragedies, laugh at Shakespeare comedies, or just want to experience the Bard's classic works, there's nowhere better than London.
+Open-air productions of Shakespeare plays in London take place all summer at Shakespeare’s Globe Theatre in Southwark.
 Nearby, in the playwright's birthplace of Stratford-upon-Avon, is the Royal Shakespeare Company, which presents a rotating lineup of Shakespeare shows, including classical productions alongside others with unique and modern twists.
 Book Shakespeare tickets in London now.

 Shakespeare wrote 39 plays, so there's bound to be at least a few Shakespeare plays in London to discover any day.
-Come rain or shine, Shakespeare London theatre is always taking place.
-There's even Shakespeare productions in the West End too, including shows from the Royal Shakespeare Company at the Barbican.
+Come rain or shine, Shakespeare theatre in London is always taking place.
+There are Shakespeare productions in the West End, too, including shows from the Royal Shakespeare Company at the Barbican.
 You can catch Shakespearean actors taking on the Bard's iconic roles, and many of these actors are stage and screen celebrities who are unmissable live.
-Some of the best Shakespeare plays in London are happening right now, and you can check out our complete guide to Shakespeare London theatre and beyond.
+Some of the best Shakespeare plays in London are happening right now, and you can check out our complete guide to Shakespeare London theatre and beyond to learn more.

 At the Shakespeare Globe, the RSC, and elsewhere, you can catch a Shakespeare show as soon as tonight.
 See why Shakespeare plays stood the test of time, and buy Shakespeare tickets on London Theatre.
 A Shakespeare ticket by any other name would land you a seat.